return42/sphkerneldoc/linux_src_doc/drivers/usb/dwc2/core_h.rst

     OTG version supported
     0 - 1.3 (default)
     1 - 2.0

-dma_enable
-    Specifies whether to use slave or DMA mode for accessing the data FIFOs.
-The driver will automatically detect the value for this parameter if none is specified.
-    0 - Slave (always available)
-    1 - DMA (default, if available)

 dma_desc_enable
     When DMA mode is enabled, specifies whether to use